-I smirked when she called me her angel.
-If my mother only knew how I ripped apart the rouge last night she wouldn’t be using such a pure term to call me.
+I smirked when she called me an angel.
+If my mother only knew how I ripped apart the rogue last night she wouldn’t be using such a pure endearment for me.

 “What time is it?”
 I asked my mother lazily, leaning my head on the headboard.

 “It’s nine in the morning,” my mom told me, casually.

 My eyes widened in shock when I realized that I missed the training.
 I got up from the bed, cursing my bruises for making me sleep in.

 All the werewolves need rest to allow their wounds to heal properly and I was no different.
 On the bright side, I was lucky to have the Alpha blood in my system which helped me heal faster than an average werewolf.
 If I didn’t have the Alpha blood in my veins then I would be lying half-dead at the healer’s chamber after last night’s brawl.

 I walked to my closet and pulled out my clothes.
 I didn’t have to ramble around because my closet was perfectly organized thanks to my mom.

 I could feel the confusion in her voice.